The following are the most frequently asked questions about using Air Mail Listserv. For additional help, contact email@example.com.

 With Air Mail discussion lists, replies to list messages are sent to the list.
 This encourages on-list discussion.

-When you reply to Business Aviation Jobs and Charter Availability messages, your message will be sent to the original message sender – not the list itself.
+When you reply to Charter Availability messages, your message will be sent to the original message sender – not the list itself.
 Announcement lists are intended to be one-way communications vehicles.

 How are “Broadcast” lists different than other Air Mail Listserv lists?